mercm8/chat-llama-discord-bot/README.md

 # ChatLLaMA Discord Bot

 A Discord Bot for chatting with LLaMA, Vicuna, Alpaca, or any other LLaMA-based model.
 It's not as good as ChatGPT but LLaMA and its derivatives are pretty impressive on their own.
-Use `/reply` to talk to LLaMA.
+Tag the bot with it's @username or mention it by name to talk to it.
+Give it a channel of its own to avoid having to tag it every time.
+Use /character to change to other characters in your /character folder.
 To clear chat history with LLaMA or change the initial prompt, use `/reset`.
 Sometimes LLaMA will get stuck or you will want to change the initial prompt to something more interesting so `/reset` is well used.

 <div align="center">
   <video src="https://user-images.githubusercontent.com/894305/223963813-18e58d3c-4f9b-479c-8cdb-a2ad0df935c3.mp4" width=400/>